TomatorCZ/master-thesis/Notes/Thesis/Proposal.md

 ### Object creation expressions

-The binding-time processing of an *object_creation_expression* of the form new `T(A)`, where `T` is a *class_type*, or a *value_type*, and `A` is an optional *argument_list*, is changed in the following way.
+The binding-time processing of an [*object_creation_expression*](https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/expressions.md#128162-object-creation-expressions) of the form new `T(A)`, where `T` is a *class_type*, or a *value_type*, and `A` is an optional *argument_list*, is changed in the following way.

-Type inference of constructor is described later in the type inference section.
+> Note: Type inference of constructor is described later in the type inference section.

 The binding-time processing of an *object_creation_expression* of the form new `T(A)`, where `T` is a *class_type*, or a *value_type*, and `A` is an optional *argument_list*, consists of the following steps:

 - If `T` is a *value_type* and `A` is not present:
   - The *object_creation_expression* is a default constructor invocation.
-    - If the type is *generic_inferred* or *partially_inferred*, type inference of default constructor occurs to determine the type arguments.
-If it suceeds, construct the type using inferred type arguments.
-If it failed and there is no chance to get target type now or later, binding-time error occurs.
-Otherwise, repeat the binding when the target type will be determined and add it to inputs of type inference.
+    - If the type is *generic_inferred* or *partially_inferred*, type inference of the default constructor occurs to determine the type arguments.
+If it succeeded, construct the type using inferred type arguments.
+If it failed and there is no chance to get the target type now or later, the binding-time error occurs.
+Otherwise, repeat the binding when the target type will be determined and add it to the inputs of type inference.
-    - If the type inference above succeeded or the type is not inferred, the result of the *object_creation_expression* is a value of (constructed) type `T`, namely the default value for `T` as defined in [§8.3.3](types.md#833-default-constructors).
+    - If the type inference above succeeded or the type is not inferred, the result of the *object_creation_expression* is a value of (constructed) type `T`, namely the default value for `T` as defined in §8.3.3.
 - Otherwise, if `T` is a *type_parameter* and `A` is not present:
-  - If no value type constraint or constructor constraint ([§15.2.5](classes.md#1525-type-parameter-constraints)) has been specified for `T`, a binding-time error occurs.
+  - If no value type constraint or constructor constraint (§15.2.5) has been specified for `T`, a binding-time error occurs.
   - The result of the *object_creation_expression* is a value of the run-time type that the type parameter has been bound to, namely the result of invoking the default constructor of that type.
 The run-time type may be a reference type or a value type.
 - Otherwise, if `T` is a *class_type* or a *struct_type*:
   - If `T` is an abstract or static *class_type*, a compile-time error occurs.
-  - The instance constructor to invoke is determined using the overload resolution rules of [§12.6.4](expressions.md#1264-overload-resolution).
+  - The instance constructor to invoke is determined using the overload resolution rules of §12.6.4.
 The set of candidate instance constructors is determined as follows:
-    - `T` is not inferrred (*generic_inferred* or *partially_inferred*), the constructor is accessible in `T`, and is applicable with respect to `A` ([§12.6.4.2](expressions.md#12642-applicable-function-member)).
+    - `T` is not inferrred (*generic_inferred* or *partially_inferred*), the constructor is accessible in `T`, and is applicable with respect to `A` (§12.6.4.2).
-    - If `T` is *generic_constructed* or *partially_constructed* and the constructor is accessible in `T`, type inference of constructor is performed.
-Once the *inferred_type_arguments* are inferred and together with remaining type arguments are substituted for the corresponding type parameters, all constructed types in the parameter list of the constructor satisfy their constraints, and the parameter list of the constructor is applicable with respect to `A` ([§12.6.4.2](expressions.md#12642-applicable-function-member)).
+    - If `T` is *generic_constructed* or *partially_constructed* and the constructor is accessible in `T`, type inference of the constructor is performed.
+Once the *inferred_type_arguments* are inferred and together with the remaining type arguments are substituted for the corresponding type parameters, all constructed types in the parameter list of the constructor satisfy their constraints, and the parameter list of the constructor is applicable with respect to `A` (§12.6.4.2).
   - A binding-time error occurs when:
     - The set of candidate instance constructors is empty, or if a single best instance constructor cannot be identified, and there is no chance to know the target type now or later.
   - If the set of candidate instance constructors is still empty, or if a single best instance constructor cannot be identified, repeat the binding of the *object_creation_expression* to the time, when target type will be known and add it to inputs of type inference.